Skip to main content

 6. Animate the question using entry/exit triggers if needed.

-• Enable Practice Mode from the side panel.
+• Enable or disable scoring for each question from the side panel.

-• Viewers will see correct/incorrect feedback after answering.
+• Learners will see correct/incorrect feedback immediately after answering non-scorable questions.

-• These questions are excluded from quiz scoring.
+• Non-scorable questions are excluded from the overall quiz results.

 Adding a results screen for quizzes